 The Sanctuary of Fátima is the largest place of worship in Portugal.
 Nossa Senhora de Fátima is a title given to the Blessed Virgin Mary honoring the reported apparitions to three shepherd children in Fátima, Portugal.
 On the 13th day of six consecutive months in 1917, it always started on May 13th.

 Pilgrimage to the site goes on all year round.
 But the main pilgrimage festivals take place from May to October, on the 13th day of each month, on the anniversaries of the original appearances.

 Thousands of people gather on May 13th and October 13th to pray and witness processions of the statue of Our Lady of Fátima.
 Both during the day and at night, by the light of tens of thousands of candles.

-Braga is a place of strong religious traditions, especially with the Catholic Church.
-It’s not by accident it’s often referred to as the “city of archbishops”!
+Braga is a place of intense religious traditions, especially with the Catholic Church.
+It’s not by accident; it’s often referred to as the “city of archbishops”!